Policy and Approach

 Wastewater Treatment

-Approximately 90% of wastewater is discharged to third parties, but we also treat our own wastewater with tertiary and secondary treatment in accordance with legal standards.
+Our group utilizes a lot of water for cooking and washing dishes and utensils.
+For this reason, we also place great importance on improving the quality of our wastewater.
+Approximately 90% of our wastewater is discharged to third parties, but we also treat our own wastewater with tertiary and secondary treatment in accordance with legal standards.